 If you don’t have almond butter (or need to avoid it for allergy reasons) you could try using cashew butter, walnut butter, tahini, or sunflower seed butter instead and I suspect they will work (but I haven’t tested those substitutions).

-These paleo banana pancakes are easy to whip up for a comforting weekend breakfast or brunch.
+These banana coconut flour pancakes are easy to whip up for a comforting weekend breakfast or brunch.
 Start by mashing your banana in a large mixing bowl.
 I used a potato masher, but the back of a fork works too.

 Next you’ll add the eggs, almond butter, apple cider vinegar, vanilla, cinnamon, nutmeg, and salt.
 Now’s the time to whisk well to ensure a fluffy end result.
 Then add the coconut flour and baking soda, and whisk again to incorporate those dry ingredients.
 Be careful not to over mix at this point, but do make sure there are no lumps from the coconut flour.